amramadan/Amber-Tutorial/README.md

 (by the way dont follow this tutorial as the previous link is more updated https://github.com/amber-smalltalk/amber/wiki/Writing-my-first-app)
 And all this tutorial is following the guidlines in the tutorial them https://github.com/amber-smalltalk/amber/wiki/The-counter-example

-note: when I add something between "-" it refers to pictures with in the pictures folder on the repo

 After you install amber run this:

     mkdir /path/to/project